BloxDev-Hub/BloxDev-Hub/docs/Lua-Learning/intermediate-loop.md

 -- Three - 3
 ```

-Recall what we have went through about `for` loops in the previous guide.
+Recall what we have gone through about `for` loops in the previous guide.
 This is actually the equivalent to writing:

 ```lua
 local array = { "H", "e", "l", "l", "o" }